MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPODataAccessGovernanceInsight.md

 ### -ReportType

 Specifies the time period of data based on which DAG report is generated.
 A 'Snapshot' report will have the latest data as of the report generation time.
-A 'RecentActivity' report will be based on data in the last 'X' days.
+A 'RecentActivity' report will be based on data in the last 28 days.

 ```yaml
 Type: ReportTypeEnum